RaviRanjan742/AIPoweredChess/README.md

  **Board class**
  This class responsibles for many functions :
-  *Represent the chessboard
+  *Maintain the board structure

+  *Initialize pieces at the start of the game

+  *Move and update pieces on the board during gameplay and check legal moves

+  *Handles special chess rules(castling,en passant,pawn promotion)

+ **Game class**
+ This class oversees the overall game flow and interaction with AI

+ **Move class**
+ This class checks legal moves in chess board

 2.**Play with AI**
- The AI mode uses the stockfish ches
+ The AI mode uses the stockfish chess engine where we can set the difficulty level and play with chess engine according to difficulty level

+## Challenges we faced